ganesh2583/react-babel-webpack/README.md

 ### ES Lint
 Es Lint is way of setting rules by which we can maintain coding standards.
 Currently this project is configure with ES lint with Prettier rules using eslint-config-prettier and eslint-plugin-prettier.

+### Flow
+Flow is to add static type checking to JS files.